lidofinance/docs/docs/guides/deposit-security-manual.md

 ## Preparation steps

-Before running in the mainnet, all steps should be completed in the Goerli testnet.
+Before running in the mainnet, all steps should be completed in the Holešky testnet.

 ### EOA account